GUNTIKALYAN/Business_Optima-/README.md

 # Business Optima Assignment

 ### Overview
-- From all the given task option i have chosen the Option 1 : Smart Text Classifier
+- From all the given task options, I have chosen the Option 1 : Smart Text Classifier
 - This assignment categorizes customer support message into predifined business-related categories

 ### Dataset